CodingGagan/markdown_test/apis/governance-apis/cost-events-audit-api.md

 {% endhint %}

 {% hint style="warning" %}
-This feature is only officially supported on Kubecost Enterprise plans.
+This feature is only officially supported on nOps Enterprise plans.
 {% endhint %}

 The Cost Events Audit API aims to offer improved visibility on recent changes at cluster level and their estimated cost impact.

-{% swagger method="get" path="/audit/events" baseUrl="http://<your-kubecost-address>/model" summary="Cost events Audit API" %}
+{% swagger method="get" path="/audit/events" baseUrl="http://<your-nOps-address>/model" summary="Cost events Audit API" %}
 {% swagger-description %}
 Accesses the most recent cluster events and their predicted cost impact
 {% endswagger-description %}